 - Federal Constitution (SR 101);

 - Environmental Protection Act (EPA; SR 814.01);

 - Water Protection Act (WPA; SR 814.20);

-- Forest Act (ForA; SR 921.0);
+- Forest Act (SR 921.0);

 - Federal Act on the Protection of Nature and Cultural Heritage (NCHA; SR 451); and

 - CO2 Act (SR 641.71).

-The respective principles are further developed and implemented in different regulations and implementing decrees by the federation and by the cantons.
+The respective principles are further developed and implemented in different regulations and implementing decrees by the Confederation and by the cantons.

-The most important act in respect of environmental protection is the Swiss Environmental Protection Act (EPA), which unites all the key areas of process and environmental protection engineering and includes enforcement tools.
+The most important act in respect of environmental protection is the Swiss EPA, which unites all the key areas of process and environmental protection engineering and includes enforcement tools as well as articles for criminal prosecution.
 The EPA is not limited to pollution control.
-Its purpose according to article 1 EPA is 'to protect people, animals and plants, their biological communities and habitats against harmful effects or nuisances and to preserve the natural foundations of life sustainably, in particular biological diversity and the fertility of the soil'.
+Its purpose, according to article 1 EPA, is 'to protect people, animals and plants, their biological communities and habitats against harmful effects or nuisances and to preserve the natural foundations of life sustainably, in particular biological diversity and the fertility of the soil'.
 In addition, it should also promote ways of living more harmoniously with the rules of nature and natural cycles.